DATAMATH CALCULATOR MUSEUM

 The related IS-2100 PhoneBook combines the PS-2100 with a small booklet.

-The PS-2100 roots back to the TI-2100 Pocket Info introduced in the year 1987.
+The PS-2100 traces back to the TI-2100 Pocket Info introduced in the year 1987.

 How do you design such a small Databank ?

-This is an interesting question - the Databank is only 0.2 inches (5 mm) thick.
+This is an interesting question - the Databank is only 0.2 inches (5 mm) thick!

-This picture gives you the last time a working PS-2100 Databank.
-The next step will destroy it !
+This picture gives you the last time the working PS-2100 Databank.
+The next step will destroy it!
 PS-2100_1.jpg (24927 Byte)

 Just after removal of the keyboard foil you'll notice the printed circuit board (PCB) of the PS-2100.
 The thin foil is one half of the switches, the PCB forms the other half.
 The later IS-8400 looks similar.
 PS-2100_2.jpg (35792 Byte)